-Michigan law authorizes statewide, trafficking-specific training for social services personnel.
+Michigan law mandates statewide, trafficking-specific training for social services personnel; however, such training is contingent on funding.
 Pursuant to Mich.
 Comp.
 Laws Ann. § 752.974(c), (e) (Commission; duties),

 The [human trafficking] commission shall do all of the following subject to funding: